K3 surfaces with two involutions and low Picard number: Some background

 \subsection{Reduction maps and upper bounds for the Picard number}

-Let $X$~be a K3 surface defined over~$\IQ$.
-We say that $X$ has \emph{good reduction} at a prime~$p$, if there exists a model $\mathcal{X}\rightarrow \Spec \IZ_{(p)}$ which is smooth and regular such that the generic fiber is isomorphic to~$X$.
-Let $\mathcal{X}\rightarrow \Spec \IZ_{(p)}$ be such a model for a prime~$p$ of good reduction and denote by $X_p$ the special fiber of this morphism.
-Then it is known that the induced map $\Pic X \to \Pic X_p$ is injective, where~$X_p$ denotes the surface of the special fiber of this model.
-The same holds true if we consider geometric Picard groups.
-So the Picard number of the surface~$X_p$ gives an upper bound for the Picard number of~$X$.
-For details we refer to \cite[Section~17.2]{Huy16}.
+Let~$X$ be a K3 surface defined over~$\IQ$.
+Then~$X$ can be defined by equations with coefficients in~$\IZ$.
+Let~$p$ be a prime and let~$X_p$ denote the variety obtained considering the equations defining~$X$ over~$\IZ$ modulo~$p$.
+We call~$X_p$ the \emph{reduction} of~$X$ modulo $p$.
+We say that~$p$ is \emph{a prime of good reduction} for~$X$ if~$X_p$ is smooth, i.e.,~$X_p$ is a K3 surface over $\IF_p$.
+Then it is known that there is an embedding $\Pic X_\IC \to \Pic X_{p,\overline{\IF}_p}$.
+So the rank of~$\Pic X_{p,\overline{\IF}_p}$ gives an upper bound for the Picard number of~$X$.
+For details we refer to \cite[Subsection~17.2.5]{Huy16}.